tmobile/magentaA11y/_checklist-web/button.md

 - Focus must be visible
 - Custom elements need `tabindex="0"` to be focusable

-## UI design notes
+## Design notes

 ### Minimum WCAG requirements

+- Perceivable
+  - Is easy to identify as interactive
-- The type size is no smaller than 16px
+  - Type size is no smaller than 16px
+  - The text has a 4.5:1 minimum contrast ratio
+  - Color is not used as the only means of conveying information
+- Operable
-- The clickable/tappable target areas are no smaller than 44x44
+  - The clickable/tappable target areas are no smaller than 44x44px
-- The text has a 4.5:1 minimum contrast ratioa gainst its background
   - The focus indication has a minimum area equal to the width of the element and 2px in height
   - The focus state has a 3:1 minimum contrast ratio between the default and focused states
   - The focus indication has a 3:1 minimum contrast ratio against adjacent elements
-- Color is not used as the sole means of conveying meaning
+- Understandable
+  - If it goes somewhere, it's `<a>` link (that can look like a button)
+  - If it does something, it's a `<button>` (that can look like a link)
+- Robust
+  - Performs its purpose across platforms, devices and viewports